Boulder Philharmonic Orchestra

 BORODIN In the Steppes of Central Asia

 RACHMANINOFF Piano Concerto No. 1

 PROKOFIEV Symphony No. 5

-We’re thrilled to welcome legendary pianist Garrick Ohlsson back to Boulder after many years to play Rachmaninoff’s exciting Piano Concerto No. 1.
+With a world-class career spanning four decades, Garrick Ohlsson has been described as “producing a sound so lush it glistens.”
+We’re thrilled to welcome legendary pianist Garrick Ohlsson to perform Rachmaninoff’s exciting Piano Concerto No. 1.
 Living in the “Steppes of Colorado,” we’ll experience a sense of connection to Borodin’s opening work.
 Prokofiev’s monumental Symphony No. 5, one of the landmarks of 20th-century orchestral repertoire, closes our program of great Russian music.

 Betty Van Zandt

 Listen to this podcast with Marilyn Cooley and Michael Butterman discussing the programming of our All-Russian January concerts: